 Information density and serenity.
 Eye movement is the fastest form of navigation, and it’s useful to be able to process and manage lots of information on one screen.
 Building something dense — not only in static information but also in interactive elements — that is also simple, clear, and beautiful is hard.
 There are few other products you can work on as a designer that are as rich with information as Asana.

 Building a great design team is one of the most important things we do, and my hope in writing this essay is to connect with the perfect fit for the role of the fifth Asana designer.
 Someone who’s stirred by the opportunity to solve intellectually-meaty design challenges, in the service of improving our world.
 This is a really special opportunity for the right person, to help design the future of how people work together.
-If you are or know that person, send me an email.
+If you are or know that person, apply now.